 Whether it’s your backyard pool, a family member’s, or the waterfront by your home, there are certain safety concerns that should always be taken into consideration.
-Let AquaMobile take you through some of the most important Safety Tips when it comes to your family and the water.
+Let us take you through some of the most important pool safety tips when it comes to your family and the water.

-Playing in the water is great fun for children and there are many benefits to it as well, yet water presents many hazards.
-Drowning can occur in less than an inch of water which makes even household water sources like bathtubs, sinks, and even pails a source of danger.
+Playing in the water is great fun for children and there are many benefits to it as well.
+Despite this, water still presents many dangers as drowning can occur in less than an inch of water.
+This makes household water sources like bathtubs, sinks, and even pails a source of danger.
+Meaning, this goes beyond pool safety tips, this is about water safety.
 In order to prevent emergencies or accidents, install preventative measures and practice water safe actions.
+Never leave your child unattended near water, no matter how insignificant the amount may seem to you!
+Not even for a few seconds.

-One of the must-follow rules is that you never leave a child unattended near any kind of water, even for just a few seconds.
 Pools, hot tubs, ponds and the like can become dangerous in an instant.
-Make sure that you have a fence around the body of water in question.
-Always have a locking mechanism on the fence, and if able, install an alarm system on entrances/doors leading to the water.
-Always cover hot-tubs, and empty small wading pools when they are not in use.
+Make sure there is a fence around the body of water in question.
+Always have a locking mechanism on the fence of home pools, and if able, install an alarm system on entrances/doors leading to the water.
+Always cover hot-tubs and empty small wading pools when they are not in use.

 One of the best things you can do is prepare for an emergency.
 Regardless of how well you childproof your home, there is always a chance that something may not go as planned.
 To help keep your loved ones safe, it is smart to: